stac-utils/stac-ecosystem/README.md

 **Global STAC stats tools** - A tool that can crawl all publicly exposed STACs and present numbers on the total number of records indexed in the network.

-**STAC Libraries in all major languages** - There should be client libraries and server bindings for all major programming languages.

-**Cool Extensions** - STAC should be a core that others build cool advanced catalog functionality on.
-Things like aggregation, both spatial (coverage maps) and fields (total stats, histograms), offline catalogs, crossfilter querying, faceted search, etc.